The Band Concert: Plot

 Mickey Mouse's concert band is performing a concert in a park.
 As the film opens, they are being applauded for having just played music from Louis Joseph Ferdinand Hérold's Zampa.
 They next begin Gioacchino Rossini's William Tell overture.

 Mickey's performance is first disrupted by Peter Pig's vibrato trumpet and Paddy Pig's tuba playing Prelude: Dawn from the William Tell overture.
 Meanwhile, Donald Duck rolls a vendor cart through the audience selling popcorn, lemonade, peanuts, and ice cream, which further causes a distraction to Mickey.

-While the band is playing the "Finale" segment, Donald plays Turkey in the Straw at the same tempo as the band.
+While the band is playing the "Finale" segment, Donald plays "Turkey in the Straw" with a flute at the same tempo as the band.
 Overhearing Donald, the entire band absent-mindedly find themselves playing Donald's song.
 Realizing his mistake, Mickey gets mad over his performance being disrupted in this manner and splits Donald's flute in half, only for Donald to get another one out.
 They play the song once more and Donald is stopped by Mickey, who splits the flute again.
 The band resumes the segment and Donald pulls out a third flute and plays "Turkey in the Straw" again, but before Mickey can stop him again, Donald breaks the flute himself.
 An angry trombonist grabs Donald by the neck, shakes out several of his flutes and forces him off the stage, knocking him backwards into the vendor cart.

-While Donald tries to play the song again, a hornet harasses him.
-When the hornet lands on Mickey's hat, Donald throws ice cream at the hornet, but it flies into Peter Pig's trumpet; he shoots it out, accidentally hitting Mickey with it.
+While Donald tries to play the song again, a bee harasses him.
+When the bee lands on Mickey's hat, Donald throws ice cream at the bee, but it flies into Peter Pig's trumpet; he shoots it out, accidentally hitting Mickey with it.
 The ice cream slides under Mickey's uniform, making him shake around, causing the band to briefly play The Streets of Cairo until it falls out and he kicks it away.
-Mickey has the band play Ranz des Vaches and swats his baton at the hornet, temporarily causing the band to briefly play notes more drastically different than the song.
-Percussionist Horace Horsecollar tries to kill the hornet by squishing it with his cymbals and with a hammer, but accidentally hits Goofy's head instead, driving his head down into his jacket.
-He continues playing his clarinet from inside it.
+Mickey has the band play Ranz des Vaches and swats his baton at the bee, temporarily causing the band to briefly play notes more drastically different than the song.
+Percussionist Horace Horsecollar tries to kill the bee by squishing it with his cymbals and with a hammer, but accidentally hits Goofy's head instead, driving his head down into his jacket.
+He continues playing his clarinet from inside it while Horace leaves in shame.